Customers and businesses need better ways of getting on the same page. And one of the best ways to do that — quite literally — is with cobrowsing.

 Because the pandemic has had such an impact on how people and businesses operate, customer-facing teams have a harder time than ever before when it comes to creating personalized experiences that really resonate with users.
 And that’s a problem, because, in customer service, personalization really matters.
 When you don’t have the benefit of meeting face-to-face, talking customers through your product is no longer as simple as pointing at a screen.

-It may be right for you If you’re tired of customer support hits such as...
+But with cobrowsing, it actually can be that simple.
+And it may be right for your support team If you’re tired of customer support hits such as:

 "The button is on the left.
 No, I said left.
 Yeah, right there." *awkward laugh*

 "You’re on the wrong page, actually.
 Yeah, you have to go back.
 Could you please press the back arrow?
 No, in the app.
 Now we’re on Google again.
 You’ll have to navigate to the website once more.
 Thanks." *awkward throat clearing*

 "Do you see that little green icon in the top right of your screen?
 With your initials on it?
 You’ll have to click that in order to get to the billing page." *awkward silence*

 With cobrowsing, you can take charge and solve customer issues yourself.

 We’ve all had the experience of working in an app and then coming across a bug or a problem we can’t figure out how to solve immediately.
 If the process of getting help is filled to the brim with friction and pain points, it really sours you on the entire platform, decreases your willingness to try fixing things, and increases the likelihood of frustration and churn.
 A smooth cobrowsing experience, where problems are solved collaboratively and in real-time, can go a long way toward ensuring that your users remain happy and loyal.